 - Test Samples

-Following is the summary of the generalized tensile test of steel rebars and other similar alloys.
+Following is the summary of the tensile test procedure and tensile test of steel rebars as well as other similar alloys.
+Rebar testing procedure:

 The specimen should be of sufficient length and should match the dimensions of the testing machine.
 The minimum gauge length recommended by ASTM A 615 is 8 inches.
 Proper marking should be done to delineate the gauge length on the test specimen.

-Note Guage length, Total Length, Diameter, and Weight of the test sample.
+Note the Guage length, Total Length, Diameter, and Weight of the test sample.

 The gauge length is the length used in elongation computations.
 The gauge length, according to the test standard, is either 2 inches or 80 mm.
 The initial cross-sectional area is determined by multiplying the width and thickness within the gauge length.
 ASTM A615 recommends a minimum of 8 inches gauge length for the tensile testing of steel rebar.